Alex-935/Alex-935/README.md

 - 🤝 I’m looking for help with **getting into the Technology Industry**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/alexander-potter5/](https://www.linkedin.com/in/alexander-potter5/)

-- 📫 How to reach me **alex.potter3@hotmail.co.uk**

 - 📄 Know about my experiences: feel free to reach out

 - ⚡ Fun fact **I have a degree in Computer Science, Mathematics and Economics**